 Presidential crypt and state funeral

-Immediately in front of the Karl Borromäus Church is the presidential crypt, in which the Federal Presidents of the Second Republic have been buried with full honors since 1951.
+Directly in front of the Karl Borromäus Church is the Presidential Crypt, where the Federal Presidents of the Second Republic have been buried with full honours since 1951.

 Karl Renner 1870-1950